-The British bourgeoisie are playing for time-paying lip-service to collective security, temporarily aiding Hitler, stalling off any final decision of policy until they be armed to the teeth.
+The British bourgeoisie are playing for time-paying lip service to collective security, temporarily aiding Hitler, stalling off any final decision of policy until they be armed to the teeth.

 But these armaments that they are building must have a purpose.
 Arms and politics go together.
-If there is a People's Army in Spain, it is there to fight for democracy and against the Fascist rebels and the interventionist troops.
-If there is a Red Army in the U.S.S.R., it is there to defend the land of Socialism against the Fascist aggressors of Germany and Japan, with their spies and their Trotskyist hirelings: it is there to help keep the peace of the world against the war-mongers.
-If there is a Red Army in China, everyone knows it to be a People's Army against the invasion of China by the Fascist-militarists of Japan.
-Everyone knows that French armaments, so long as the programme of the Front Populaire remains, are determined by Front Populaire politics, i.e., to maintain collective security, thereto joining in a pact of peace with the U.S.S.R. inside the framework of the League of Nations.
+If there is a people's army in Spain, it is there to fight for democracy and against the fascist rebels and the interventionist troops.
+If there is a Red Army in the U.S.S.R., it is there to defend the land of socialism against the fascist aggressors of Germany and Japan, with their spies and their Trotskyist hirelings: it is there to help keep the peace of the world against the warmongers.
+If there is a Red Army in China, everyone knows it to be a People's Army against the invasion of China by the fascist-militarists of Japan.
+Everyone knows that French armaments, so long as the program of the Front Populaire remains, are determined by Front Populaire politics, i.e., to maintain collective security, thereto joining in a pact of peace with the U.S.S.R. inside the framework of the League of Nations.

-British ruling-class policy which determine British armaments are not known to everyone: and have to be deduced from their deeds and from their interests.
+British ruling class policy, which determines British armaments, is not known to everyone, and has to be deduced from their deeds and from their interests.

-Now that we have seen that their policy is to reject responsibility for collective security, for fear of Communism; to take on responsibility for the arming of the Nazis, again for fear of Communism; and to be armed to the teeth, ostensibly for fear of Hitler-Fascism; and, above all, to gain time-we are back again to the question, "Against whom?" and can now perhaps decipher some of the hieroglyphics ("against a series of hypothetical emergencies"), in which Mr. Neville Chamberlain set forth his answer.
+Now that we have seen that their policy is to reject responsibility for collective security, for fear of Communism; to take on responsibility for the arming of the Nazis, again for fear of Communism; and to be armed to the teeth, ostensibly for fear of Hitler-fascism; and, above all, to gain time-we are back again to the question, "Against whom?" and can now perhaps decipher some of the hieroglyphics ("against a series of hypothetical emergencies"), in which Mr. Neville Chamberlain set forth his answer.

 "Hypotheses non fingo" (I construct no hypotheses), said Isaac Newton: but Neville Chamberlain and his merry men are constructing them in series.
-Early in the series comes a hypothesis which could be deciphered and expressed in Liberal phraseology by Eleanor Rathbone, an Independent member of Parliament:
+Early in the series comes a hypothesis which could be deciphered and expressed in Liberal phraseology by Eleanor Rathbone, a Liberal member of Parliament:

 "The motives behind this policy are clear.
-Those who advocate it are inspired by two fears, that is, the fear of Germany's armaments, and there is the fear of Russia's economic ideas which are all the more dreaded because they are beginning to succeed; and the happy thought has occurred to those who are advocating this policy: 'Why not make these two fears neutralise each other, by encouraging Germany to attack Russia?'"
+Those who advocate it are inspired by two fears, that is, the fear of Germany's rearmaments, and there is the fear of Russia's economic ideas which are all the more dreaded because they are beginning to succeed; and the happy thought has occurred to those who are advocating this policy: 'Why not make these two fears neutralize each other, by encouraging Germany to attack Russia?'"
 (House of Commons, November 5, 1936.)